ConfederacyOfGaia/Gaia/magic-items.md

 Roll | Level | Effect
 :---:|:-----:|:-----
+  28 |    5  |  You have resistance to one type of damage.
+When the gemstone is found, roll on the Damage Types table.
   29 |    5  |  You have resistance to two types of damage and vulnerability to one type of damage.
 When the gemstone is found, roll on the Damage Types table 3 times: The first two are the resistances, and the third is the vulnerability.
+  30 |    5  |  You have immunity to one type of damage and vulnerability to one type of damage.
+When the gemstone is found, roll on the Damage Types table 2 times: The first is the resistance, and the second is the vulnerability.
-  30 |    5  |  You learn a cantrip from any spell list, and can cast it at will.
+  31 |    1  |  You learn a cantrip from any spell list, and can cast it at will.
 Your spellcasting ability score for this spell depends on the spell list from which it was taken.
-  31 |    1  |  You learn the *mage hand* cantrip.
+  32 |    1  |  You learn the *mage hand* cantrip.
-  32 |   11  |  You regenerate hit points at a rate of 1d4 hp per 10 minutes, provided you have at least 1 hit point.
+  33 |   11  |  You regenerate hit points at a rate of 1d4 hp per 10 minutes, provided you have at least 1 hit point.
+This effect persists even if you lose consciousness or are incapacitated.
-  33 |    1  |  You stabilize whenever you are dying at the start of your turn.
-In addition, whenever you roll a Hit Die to regain hit points, double the number of hit points it restores. *[[periapt of wound closure](https://www.dndbeyond.com/magic-items/periapt-of-wound-closure)]*
+  34 |    1  |  You stabilize whenever you are dying at the start of your turn.
+In addition, whenever you roll a Hit Die to regain hit points, double the number of hit points it restores.
+This effect persists even if you lose consciousness or are incapacitated. *[[periapt of wound closure](https://www.dndbeyond.com/magic-items/periapt-of-wound-closure)]*
-  34 |    1  |  Your movement speed, jump distance, and climbing speed increases by 10 feet.
+  35 |    1  |  Your movement speed, jump distance, and climbing speed increases by 10 feet.
-  35 |    1  |  Your speed increases by 10, and your speed isn't reduced if you are encumbered or wearing heavy armor.
+  36 |    1  |  Your speed increases by 10, and your speed isn't reduced if you are encumbered or wearing heavy armor.
+  37 |    1  | You touch a creature and can end either one disease or one condition afflicting it.
+The condition can be blinded, deafened, paralyzed, or poisoned.
+You can use this once per long rest. *[[lesser restoration](https://www.dndbeyond.com/spells/lesser-restoration)]*
+  38 |    5  | You can cast the *elemental weapon* spell.
+When cast in this way, the spell requires concentration, has a duration of 1 minute, and a casting time of 1 action, and the weapon can only be weilded by you.
+You may cast it this way a number of times equal to your proficiency bonus per long rest.  *[[elemental weapon](https://www.dndbeyond.com/spells/elemental-weapon)]*
+  39 |   5   | You gain the advantages of the [War Caster feat](https://www.dndbeyond.com/characters/feats/war-caster).

 </div>